JustSteveKing/fox/README.md

 Available Commands:
 * `php slim app:test` : A simple Test Command
 * `php slilm migration:create` : Create a new Database Migration
+* `php slim migration:migrate` : Run the migrations

+## Migrations

+Please ensure that you configure the migrations properly, the config file can be found `phinx.yml` - which will allow you to configure migrations dependent on your development environment

 ## Special Thanks